Kevin Taegeun Choi

 Dr. Tyler H. Rim has published more than 150 scientific papers in various peer-reviewed journals including the Lancet Digital health, Ophthalmology, JAMA Ophthalmology, Stroke, Journal of Hypertension, and International Journal of Cardiology as the first or corresponding author.
 He received a bachelor’s degree in Chemistry from Korea Advanced Institute of Science & Technology (KAIST) and his MD and PhD from Yonsei University College of Medicine in Seoul, Korea.

 Young Geunyoung Lee

-Young Geunyoung Lee has served as Chief Technology Officer since Mediwhale’s inception.
+Young Geunyoung Lee has served as Chief Product Officer since Mediwhale’s inception.
 His interest in machine learning and programming led him to participate in a renowned Big Data Health & Science Competition in 2016 hosted by Asan Medical Center, the biggest hospital in Korea.
 This competition aims to provide teams with the opportunity to apply their knowledge to the analysis of big datasets in healthcare.
 He was the only one who signed up as a solo participant and won 2nd place.

 His knowledge specializes in AI integration with medical images and software.
 He played a pivotal role in creating Reti-Intelligence, the foundational AI-empowered diagnostics algorithm of Mediwhale.

 He co-founded Mediwahle after meeting Kevin at the Big Data Competition on a mission to improve the accessibility and quality of healthcare for everyone in the world.
 His goal is to establish a company that meets the needs of all healthcare players – patients, hospitals, government, and insurance companies.
-He received his bachelor’s degree in Nuclear Engineering from Seoul National University
+He received his bachelor’s degree in Nuclear Engineering from Seoul National University.

 Nina Shin is the COO at Mediwhale where she drives operational excellence within the company and seeks new market opportunities.